king-11/gossip-glomers/broadcast/README.md

 ### Message Storage
 - Messages are stored in a `sync.Map`, which provides thread-safe operations.
 - This eliminates the need for explicit locking mechanisms like mutexes, simplifying the code and improving performance.

+### Topology Management
+- When a topology message is received, the server calculates its neighbors using a heap-like structure.
+- For a node with ID "nX", its neighbors are set to "n(2X % N)" and "n((2X + 1) % N)" where X is the numeric part and N is the total node count.
+- This implementation uses modulo arithmetic to wrap node connections within the valid node range.
+- The modulo approach ensures all nodes have exactly two neighbors, even when the calculated child IDs would exceed the number of nodes in the system.
+- A dedicated `getNeighbours()` helper method encapsulates this logic, making it easy to modify or extend in the future.

 ### Context Usage
 - A `context.Context` is passed to goroutines like `SendToNeighbours` and `Gossiper`.